ethanokamura/perfectline/src/content/linked-list/intro.md

 Class `LinkedList` is an archetypal doubly linked list.
 Where `Node` structures and internal list details are kept private.
 Also, note that all member functions are defined inside the class declaration.
 (No separate .h and .cpp/.cc files.)
 Template classes are usually defined this way.
 For this class, the param `T` is the type of the list elements.
 You can think of it as a dynamic or generic way to hold data!

 ## Starter Code
 For this course, we will be building off of this code!
-If you would like to follow along with code, I recommend copying this template class.
+If you would like to follow along with the code, I recommend copying this template class.
 ```cpp
 template<typename T>
 class LinkedList {